What to expect

 I will make sure to make your photos 'pop'.I will adjust and enhance lighting and color, retouch anything around and on the face, I'll make the eyes shine and pop to give that overall cinematic look I love so much.
-However, I like to keep the retouching on a lighter scale as I'm not a fan of the plastic look. ;-) What is not included are getting rid of flyaways, frizz, or wrinkles, change of color on wardrobe items etc, taking away certain items such as earrings etc, and anything that requires a full on photoshop job, which is not a part of my services.
+However, I like to keep the retouching on a lighter scale as I'm not a fan of the plastic look. ;-) What is not included are getting rid of difficult flyaways, frizz, or wrinkles, change of color on wardrobe items etc, taking away certain items such as earrings etc, and anything that requires a full on photoshop job, which is not part of my services.

 Editorial and lifestyle